Iuliu Hossu: Communist repression, forced attempts at union with Orthodox Church

 For his opposition to the government, he was forced to flee his diocese on 28 October 1948 but was soon arrested.
-He was confined at Jilava and Dragoslavele and later at Sighet and Gherla prisons from 1948 to 1964.
+He was confined at Jilava Prison and Dragoslavele and later at Sighet and Gherla prisons from 1948 to 1964.
 He was relocated to a convent near Bucharest from that point until 1970, and was transferred to a hospital there in May 1970.

 Hossu opposed the forced passage of Greek-Catholic believers to the Romanian Orthodox Church.
 On 1 October 1948 he gave an Exclamation Decree (ipso facto) to the participants in the Cluj Assembly of the 36 Greek Catholic priests who would decide to break the Greek-Catholic union with the Church of Rome.
 On 28 October 1948, Hossu was arrested in his episcopal residence in Cluj and taken to the patriarchal villa of Dragoslavele, where he was held under guard in hunger and cold together with the other Greek-Catholic bishops arrested.
 Both the communist authorities and the leadership of the Romanian Orthodox Church represented by Patriarch Justinian Marina personally offered him the Orthodox metropolitan chair of Moldavia in exchange for renouncing the Catholic faith and the connection with Rome and Catholic Church.
-Refusing to convert to Orthodoxy, Bishop Iuliu Hossu was first transferred to Căldărușani Monastery, and in 1950 to the Sighet Penitentiary.
+Refusing to convert to Orthodoxy, Hossu was first transferred to Căldărușani Monastery, and in 1950 to the Sighet Penitentiary.
 In 1955 he was taken to Curtea de Argeș, and in 1956 to the Ciorogârla Monastery.

 Following the Greek-Catholic Liturgy celebrated at the Church of the Piarists in Cluj on 12 August 1956 by the three united bishops alive at the time, they were dispersed from Ciorogârla.
 During his forced domicile at Ciorogârla Monastery, Hossu was regularly visited by Orthodox hierarchs, including Justinian Marina, Teoctist Arăpașu and Gherasim Cristea.

-Bishop Iuliu Hossu arrived again in Căldăruşani, where he stayed with compulsory residence until the end of his life.
-According to the memoirs of the Greek-Catholic priest Ioan Mitrofan, Andrei Andreicuţ was also among those who visited Cardinal Iuliu Hossu in Căldărușani.
+Hossu arrived again in Căldăruşani, where he stayed with compulsory residence until the end of his life.
+According to the memoirs of the Greek-Catholic priest Ioan Mitrofan, Andrei Andreicuţ was also among those who visited Hossu in Căldărușani.